 If validation fails for an incremental backup, repeat the operation with a full backup.

 For the hypervisor or for the recovery target that is used for this feature, you can specify a Windows or Linux access node (VSA proxy).
-To run scripts and validate applications, the operating system for the access node should be the same as the operating system for the guest VM that is being validated.
+To run scripts and validate applications, you must use a Windows access node.

-You can modify the sample scripts as needed, or create a new script that can be used to validate the VM or a different application.
+You can modify the SQL Server script as needed, or create a new script that can be used to validate the VM or a different application.

-For example, you can create one VM group for VMs that run SQL Server, and a separate VM group for VMs that run Oracle.
+For example, you can create one VM group for VMs that run SQL Server, and a separate VM group for VMs that run Exchange.

-Edit the VM group configuration to enable application validation.
+Edit the VM group configuration to enable backup validation.

 As needed, create custom validation scripts for applications.

-When you enable backup validation, you can identify a custom validation script for an application that runs on the guest VM.
-To use a custom script, copy the script to the source VM before running a backup that is used for validation.
+When you enable backup validation, you can identify a custom validation script for the applications running on the VM.